-Certain fee-basis officials can claim their employee business expenses on Form 2106.
+Certain fee-basis officials can claim their employee business expenses whether or not they itemize their other deductions on Schedule A (Form 1040).

 Fee-basis officials are persons who are employed by a state or local government and who are paid in whole or in part on a fee basis.
 They can deduct their business expenses in performing services in that job as an adjustment to gross income rather than as a miscellaneous itemized deduction.